 First, I washed and spun the kale and then cut it into pieces and laid them out on a tray in my freezer to freeze individually so they wouldn’t stick together after I put them all together in a container.
 (This step is especially necessary if you steam your kale first to destroy goitrogens in cruciferous vegetables.
 And the same goes for oxalates in spinach.)

 So, here’s how I put my smoothie together without packaging waste:

-*Revive kombucha — Revive is a Bay Area company that sells live kombucha in returnable glass bottles that they refill.
+- Revive kombucha.
+Revive is a Bay Area company that sells live kombucha in returnable glass bottles that they refill.
 Kombucha tastes great in the morning and is great for the digestive system.